enigmapulse/ThunderClap/README.md

 ## Contributing

 Contributions are welcome!
+Contributions are made by Navneet Kashyap, Siddhant Tiwari, Siddarth Bailkeri, and Madhavan Saini.
 Please fork the repository and submit a pull request following standard GitHub contribution guidelines.

 ---